danirus/django-comments-xtd/docs/logic.rst

 Following is the application control logic described in 4 actions:

-1. The user visits a page that accepts comments.
-Your app or a 3rd. party app handles the request:
+#.
+The user visits a page that accepts comments.
+Your app or a 3rd. party app
+   handles the request:

- a.
-Your template shows content that accepts comments.
+   * Your template shows content that accepts comments.
 It loads the ``comments`` templatetag and using tags as ``render_comment_list`` and ``render_comment_form`` the template shows the current list of comments and the *post your comment* form.

-2. The user **clicks on preview**.
-Django Comments Framework ``post_comment`` view handles the request:
+#.
+The user **clicks on preview**.
+Django Comments Framework ``post_comment``
+   view handles the request:

- a.
-Renders ``comments/preview.html`` either with the comment preview or with form errors if any.
+   * Renders ``comments/preview.html`` either with the comment preview or with form errors if any.

-3. The user **clicks on post**.
-Django Comments Framework ``post_comment`` view handles the request:
+#.
+The user **clicks on post**.
+Django Comments Framework ``post_comment`` view
+   handles the request:

- a.
-If there were form errors it does the same as in point 2.
+   * If there were form errors it does the same as in point 2.

- b.
-Otherwise creates an instance of ``TmpXtdComment`` model: an in-memory representation of the comment.
+   * Otherwise creates an instance of ``TmpXtdComment`` model: an in-memory representation of the comment.

- c.
-Send signal ``comment_will_be_posted`` and ``comment_was_posted``.
-The *django-comments-xtd* receiver ``on_comment_was_posted`` receives the second signal with the ``TmpXtdComment`` instance and does as follows:
+   * Send signal ``comment_will_be_posted`` and ``comment_was_posted``.
+The
+     *django-comments-xtd* receiver ``on_comment_was_posted`` receives the
+     second signal with the ``TmpXtdComment`` instance and does as follows:

-  * If the user is authenticated or confirmation by email is not required (see :doc:`settings`):
+     #.
+If the user is authenticated or confirmation by email is not required
+        (see :doc:`settings`):

         * An instance of ``XtdComment`` hits the database.
         * An email notification is sent to previous comments followers telling them about the new comment following up theirs.
 Comment followers are those who ticked the box *Notify me about follow up comments via email*.
         * Otherwise a confirmation email is sent to the user with a link to confirm the comment.
 The link contains a secured token with the ``TmpXtdComment``.
 See below :ref:`the-secure-token-label`.

- d.
-Pass control to the ``next`` parameter handler if any, or render the ``comments/posted.html`` template:
+   * Pass control to the ``next`` parameter handler if any, or render the ``comments/posted.html`` template:

-  * If the instance of ``XtdComment`` has already been created, redirect to the the comments's absolute URL.
+     #.
+If the instance of ``XtdComment`` has already been created, redirect to
+        the the comments's absolute URL.

-  * Otherwise the template content should inform the user about the confirmation request sent by email.
+     #.
+Otherwise the template content should inform the user about the confirmation request sent by email.

-4. The user **clicks on the confirmation link**, in the email message. *Django-comments-xtd* ``confirm`` view handles the request:
+#.
+The user **clicks on the confirmation link**, in the email message.
+   *Django-comments-xtd* ``confirm`` view handles the request:

- a.
-Checks the secured token in the URL.
+   * Checks the secured token in the URL.
 If it's wrong returns a 404 code.

- b.
-Otherwise checks whether the comment was already confirmed, in such a case returns a 404 code.
+   * Otherwise checks whether the comment was already confirmed, in such a case returns a 404 code.

- c.
-Otherwise sends a ``confirmation_received`` signal.
+   * Otherwise sends a ``confirmation_received`` signal.
 You can register a receiver to this signal to do some extra process before approving the comment.
 See :ref:`signal-and-receiver-label`.
 If any receiver returns False the comment will be rejected and the template ``django_comments_xtd/discarded.html`` will be rendered.

- d.
-Otherwise an instance of ``XtdComment`` finally hits the database, and
+   * Otherwise an instance of ``XtdComment`` finally hits the database, and

- e.
-An email notification is sent to previous comments followers telling them about the new comment following up theirs.
+   * An email notification is sent to previous comments followers telling them about the new comment following up theirs.

 .. _the-secure-token-label: